green-coding-solutions/documentation/content/en/docs/cluster/security.md

 GRANT USAGE, SELECT ON SEQUENCE carbondb_projects_id_seq TO manager;
 GRANT SELECT, INSERT ON TABLE carbondb_projects TO manager;

-GRANT SELECT, INSERT, DELETE ON TABLE system_logs TO manager;

 GRANT USAGE, SELECT ON SEQUENCE carbondb_sources_id_seq TO manager;
 GRANT SELECT, INSERT ON TABLE carbondb_sources TO manager;